 10. Build healthy connections.

 The only way to really free yourself from unhealthy connections is to start investing in healthy ones.
-Develop other close, connected, and bonded relationships that are not centered on drama.
+Develop close, connected, and bonded relationships not centered on drama.

 Make these your “go-to” people.
 It is extremely difficult to heal without support.

-Notice the people in your life who show you loving concern, and care and hang around with them as often as you can.
+Notice the people in your life who show you loving concern and care and hang around with them as often as possible.

 Don’t Let Trauma Bonding Control Your Life